hongshuochen/EE599-HW3/README.md

 Write several tests using GTest for your function in [tests/q3_student_test.cc](tests/q3_student_test.cc).

 Please create your test cases and run the following command to verify the functionality of your program.

+Please analyze the time complexity of each function.

 ```c++
 bazel test tests:q3_student_test
 ```

+Answer:

 ## Question 4 (20 Points.
 Easy)